 CBD oil for skin interacts with two different receptors in the skin: TRPV1 receptors and endocannabinoid receptors.

-Studies show that TRPV1 receptors, also known as vanilloid receptors, have an important role in the regulation of many different skin processes including inflammation, itch, and pain.1 Then, by binding to these receptors, CBD can help reduce many of the unwanted conditions of unhealthy skin and encourage a beautiful complexion.
+Studies show that TRPV1 receptors, also known as vanilloid receptors, have an important role in the regulation of many different skin processes.1 Then, by binding to these receptors, CBD can help reduce many of the unwanted conditions of unhealthy skin and encourage a beautiful complexion.

 Endocannabinoid receptors are part of the body’s endocannabinoid system, which is one of the most important physiological systems of the body.
 It plays a key role in building and maintaining optimal human health.
 To clarify, it is different from many of the other systems in the body in that it exists within all of the other systems.
 For this reason, it is also known as a “meta-system” that interacts with other bodily systems while also governing them.